Dan Martins: Biography

 Martins was born in Rio de Janeiro, Brazil, but was raised in Chicago.
 He attended Westmont College in Santa Barbara, California, and graduated in 1973 with a Bachelor of Music.
 He later studied at the University of California, Santa Barbara, earning a Master of Arts in Music History in 1975.
 He then attended Nashotah House, graduating with a Master of Divinity in 1989.
 He was awarded a Doctor of Divinity in 2011, by Nashotah House.

 Martins was ordained a deacon on June 18, 1989, and a priest on December 20, 1989.
 He served as curate and chaplain at St Luke's School in Baton Rouge, Louisiana from 1989 till 1991, and then as vicar of St. Margaret's Church in Baton Rouge, Louisiana between 1991 and 1994.
 Between 1994 and 2007, he was rector of St. John the Evangelist Church in Stockton, California, and then rector of St. Anne's Church in Warsaw, Indiana between 2007 and 2011.

-On September 18, 2010, Martins was elected on the third ballot as the Bishop of Springfield, and was consecrated on March 19, 2011, in the Springfield First United Methodist Church, by Presiding Bishop Katharine Jefferts Schori.
+On September 18, 2010, Martins was elected on the third ballot as the Bishop of Springfield, and was consecrated on March 19, 2011, in the Springfield First United Methodist Church, with Presiding Bishop Katharine Jefferts Schori as chief consecrator.